Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 |PredPCTargetF|Output     |The predicted branch target address of the current index|

 Note that PredPCTargetF's suffix is to show that the result is coming from the fetch stage.
 This value will be passed along the pipeline to the execution stage, where PredPCTargetE will be used to determine TargetMatch.

+## Microarchitecture changes (January 15th \- Present):**

+The microarchitecture diagram needed some changes due to this logic change.
+I will outline the changes made in this section.
+Changes being made are primarily in relation to the Fetch stage, and the Control Unit.

+### Control Unit Changes (January 15th \- Present):**

+Signals no longer needed:
+- PCSrcE

+New signals needed:
+- PCSrc
+  - Effectively a replacement for PCSrcE considering it's determined using signals from multiple stages.
+- InstrF[6:5]
+  - This is the instructions OpCode, used for determining if the current instruction is a branch or jump.
+- PCF[9:0]
+ - These are the bits used for indexing the Branch Target Buffer, and the local branch predictors.
+- TargetMatch
+  - Indicates whether or not the predicted branch target and actual branch target for a given branch are equal.
+  - Used for BTB target address replacement

 # **Challenges**